Michael Brosseau Player Props: Brewers vs. Giants

 Michael Brosseau At The Plate

-- This season, Brosseau has totaled at least one hit in 12 of 23 games (52.2%), and had multiple hits twice.
+- This year, Brosseau has posted at least one hit in 13 of 24 games (54.2%), and had multiple hits twice.

-- In six games this season, Brosseau has picked up an RBI, with more than one RBI once.
+- In six games this year, Brosseau has picked up an RBI, with more than one RBI once.

-- He has scored in four games this season (17.4%), but has had no multi-run games.
+- He has scored a run in four of 24 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.